First Corinthians 16:1

 involve Christianity and finances should be done very conservatively with the

-utmost effort to avoid over-extending the budget and thus the pressure to
+utmost effort to avoid over-extending the budget and thus to avoid the pressure

 Paul took every precaution to make sure